rage93/Secuvast-crm/README.md

 This flow creates both the user and the company.
 Additional members are invited from the administration area once signed in.

+When running locally, add entries to your `hosts` file so subdomains resolve to `127.0.0.1` (e.g. `myco.localhost`).
+After authentication, users are automatically redirected to their company subdomain.

 ## [Documentation](https://app-generator.dev/docs/products/django/material-dashboard-pro/index.html)

 - Understand the codebase structure